 Advantages of using the Hevo Data Platform:

-- 100’s of Out of the Box Integrations: Hevo platform brings data from other sources such as SDKs, Cloud Applications, Databases, and so on into Data Warehouses and Databases.
+- More than 150 Out of the Box Integrations: Hevo platform brings data from other sources such as SDKs, Cloud Applications, Databases, and so on into Data Warehouses and Databases.
 So, Hevo is the right partner for all your growing data needs.

 - Automatic Schema Detection and mapping: The schema of incoming data is scanned automatically.
 If there are changes detected, they are handled seamlessly and the changes are incorporated into the Database or Data Warehouse.